-Sunshine is crucial for the prevention of illnesses and behavioral problems.
-Without sunlight, a parrot cannot absorb the nutrients it needs for its body to function optimally.
-So, it’s more susceptible to illnesses and behavioral problems.
-Natural sunlight helps parrots to maintain the proper circadian rhythm, which allows them to get the sleep they need.
-Every parrot species has different requirements, but most need 10 to 12 hours of sunshine.
+Without sunlight, a parrot can’t absorb the vitamin D it needs for its body to function optimally.
+Natural sunlight enables parrots to maintain their proper circadian rhythm, which allows them to get the sleep they need.
+Each parrot species has different requirements, but most need 11 to 14.25 hours of sunshine.

 Is Sun Good for Parrots?

-Sunlight helps parrots synthesize vitamin D, which, through a series of cellular reactions, produces vitamin D3.
-Without this crucial vitamin, parrots experience many health and behavioral issues.
+Sunlight enables parrots to synthesize vitamin D, which, through a series of cellular reactions, produces vitamin D3.
+Without this crucial vitamin, parrots can experience various health and behavioral issues.

-One negative condition that a parrot may develop without sunlight is hypocalcaemia.
-African grey parrots are prone to suffering from this, according to the Canadian Veterinary Journal.
+One condition that a parrot may develop without sunlight is hypocalcaemia.
+According to the Canadian Veterinary Journal, African grey parrots are prone to this condition.
 Other symptoms of sunlight deficiency include:

 - Inability to absorb nutrients from food